K-minutti/stockgraph/README.md

 ### Order History

-Note: In order to see order history you need access to your Alpaca trading account.
+Note: To see order history you need access to your Alpaca trading account.

 ### Study